Nominal Yield: Meaning

 Nominal Yield Spread

 The measure shows the gap in the yields of Treasury Bonds (Government Bonds) and Non-Treasury Bonds (Corporate Bonds) of the same maturity dates.
-This Spread is useful in assessing the yields expectation from government and non-government entities within a given timeline.
+This Spread is useful in assessing the yield expectation from government and non-government entities within a given timeline.

 The yield of Treasury Bonds: 7%